xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 To build our own Docker image, you need a development environment with Docker engine installed.
 This is basically the devbox environment that we have setup in earlier tutorials.
-To understand how to do this, follow the steps in the sections below from the Docker guide for IOS-XR:
+To understand how to do this, follow the steps below (in order) from the Docker guide for IOS-XR:

 * **Pre-requisites:**  [Setup your Vagrant environment and/or physical boxes (ASR9k, NCS5500 etc.)](https://xrdocs.github.io/application-hosting/tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2/#pre-requisites)